Skip to main content

 Recommended: 200Mbps

-Gigabit connection speeds are recommended for media servers, but low-bandwidth websites may perform acceptably at slower speeds.
+Gigabit connection speeds are recommended for hosting media servers, but low-bandwidth websites that don't serve many images or videos may perform acceptably at slower speeds.

 Self-Hosting

 You are not breaking any laws by self-hosting a server at home.
 However, not all ISPs expressly permit web hosting from residential internet connections.
 While a few embrace self-hosting, many others choose not to advertise the feature.
-Unfortunately, ISPs are more frequently directly blocking the required ports for running a Web server.
+Unfortunately, ISPs are increasingly blocking the ability to host a Web server from home.

 Each Internet Service Provider has their own rules and regulations about server hosting on residential contracts.
-Business contracts are more costly, but explicitly allow web-hoating and come with a stable public IP address.
+Business contracts are more costly, but often explicitly allow web-hosting and provide features explicitly to support it.

-Your provider may have additional stipulations regarding the nature of the content.
-Self-hosting personal services may draw less attention than for-profit commercial storefronts.
-Controversial content mady be explicitly censored as a result of your Internet Service Provider.
+Your provider may have additional stipulations regarding the nature of the content you can host.
+Self-hosting personal services may draw less attention than for-profit commercial storefronts or public discussion forums.
+Controversial content may be explicitly censored as a result of your Internet Service Provider contract.

 Before proceeding, you must understand the terms of your agreement with your internet service provider.